mhbahmani/vpn-host-config-playbook/README.md

   - [OpenConnect](https://github.com/mhbahmani/vpn-host-config-playbook/tree/master/openconnect)

 ## how to use:
 You should have ansible installed.
-Set your hosts as `webservers` and make sure you have access to root.
+Set your hosts as `vpnservers` and make sure you have access to root.
 Then, just run the command below:
   - `ansible-playbook <playbook>`

 ## TODO: